Fernandez-Trincado/TurbospectrumPy/README.md

 --

   * Turbospectrum code for spectral synthesis v15.1 can be found at [Turbospectrum code for spectral synthesis v15.1](http://www.pages-perso-bertrand-plez.univ-montp2.fr)
-  * I also recommend to use a more complete version for spectral synthesis (apogee)[https://github.com/Fernandez-Trincado/apogee] developed by Jo Bovy.
+  * I also recommend to use a more complete version for spectral synthesis for [apogee](https://github.com/Fernandez-Trincado/apogee) spetra, developed in Python by Jo Bovy.